xenedium/xecours/README.md

 $ npx prisma migrate dev --name init
 ```

 ## This app is still under developement.
-More documentation will be available as soon as the app is finished
+More documentation will be available as soon as the app is finished, Switch the branch to see the old version made with React/Express